pouchdb/pouchdb/docs/_guides/async-code.md

 Promises in PouchDB
 -------

 Promises are supported natively in [some browsers](http://caniuse.com/#feat=promises).
-But since they're not universally supported, PouchDB uses [lie](https://github.com/calvinmetcalf/lie) in browsers that don't support them.
-In Node.js PouchDB uses [bluebird](https://github.com/petkaantonov/bluebird).
+But since they're not universally supported, PouchDB uses [lie](https://github.com/calvinmetcalf/lie) in browsers and Node.js when they are not supported.

 You are free to integrate any Promise library you like with PouchDB, as long as it is compliant with [the Promises A+ spec](http://promisesaplus.com/).
 Some libraries that fit the bill: